-

 The MYA runs a scheme whereby, for a small fee, you can choose the number on your sail (00-99) and use this on the sails of all the IRSA and MYA class boats that you sail.
 This is restricted to 100 numbers in each district to avoid repetition.
 It does not give the skipper any preference at events or when booking to enter a Ranking or National Championships.
 The normal procedure for this is a first come basis.

+The fee for a personal sail number is £15 for 4 years.
 To ask which numbers are available in your district please contact the Personal Sail Number Registrar.
 Contact details are in the Members Area or our officer contact page here

 -